ReactiveBayes/ReactiveMP.jl/docs/src/lib/form.md

 # [Built-in Functional Forms](@id lib-forms)

 This section describes built-in functional forms that can be used for posterior marginal and/or messages form constraints specification.
 Read more information about constraints specification syntax in the [Constraints Specification](@ref user-guide-constraints-specification) section.
+An important part of the functional forms constraint implementation is the [`prod`](@ref) function.
+More information about [`prod`](@ref) function is present in the [Prod Implementation](@ref lib-prod) section.

 ## [Custom functional forms](@id lib-forms-custom-constraints)